Shoetan/Shoetan/README.md

     <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1683552905755/2d9c86be-d82c-48dc-aa45-41bf5941b87e.png?w=1600&h=840&fit=crop&crop=entropy&auto=compress,format&format=webp" alt="Lessons learnt from open source contribution" width="300" height="150">
     <div style ="display: flex; flex-direction: colunm gap: 10px;">
       <h4><a href="https://immanuelsoetan.hashnode.dev/first-time-open-source-contributor-here-are-5-valuable-lessons-i-learned">First-time Open Source Contributor?
 Here are 5 Valuable Lessons I Learned.</a></h4>
-      <p>You have heard over and over again how open source contribution can exponentially improve your skills as someone who is trying to land a tech          role.You might have also come across a YouTube video of someone that landed a remote role by contributing to open source, and you felt so inspired and decided to contribute to open source too.
+      <p>You have heard over and over again how open source contribution can exponentially improve your skills as someone who is trying to land a tech          role.
+You might have also come across a YouTube video of someone who landed a remote role by contributing to open source, and you felt so inspired and decided to contribute to open source too.
       </p>
     </div>
   </li>